 “I’m quite good with medical things, too.” the Doctor quipped, grinning playfully.

-Captain Logan looked at him with a bit of a grin.
+Captain Logan looked at him and smiled.
 He was slender with a boyish face and a curious sense of enjoyment.
 The only way to explain it was that he was simply happy.

 “Kell is my pilot.”

 Captain Logan acknowledged each person as she introduced them.
 He’d met the Elyronym several times.
 They were exceptional administrators and formidable fighters.
-So he wasn’t at all surprised that she would have one of their people among her delegation.
+He wasn’t at all surprised that she would have one of their people among her delegation.

 As Kell stepped forward, Captain Logan nodded as he had with the others.
-He wasn’t quite sure.
-Kell wasn’t that tall.
-He was slender with short dark hair and a tunic that was very similar to what the Ambassador was wearing.
+Kell wasn’t tall but he wasn’t short either.
+Just a little taller than the Ambassador.
+He was slender with dark hair and a tunic that was very similar to what the Ambassador was wearing.
 Then, he noticed Kell’s hands.
-His fingers were quite long.
+His fingers were extended.
+It wasn’t something immediately noticeable, but he actually had quite open hands with long fingers.
 He looked up Kell and at the Ambassador and back at Kell, his face curious, puzzled and in awe all at the same time.

-Kell smiled.
+Kell smiled and nodded, confirming what the Captain suspected.
 He rather enjoyed these kinds of introductions.
 She’d done it again.
 He chuckled to himself.